UC-OSPO-Network/templates/.github/ISSUE_TEMPLATE/new-content-request.md

 ---
 name: New content request
-about: Suggest an idea for this project
+about: A new template, or an addition to an existing template or guide
 title: ''
 labels: ''
 assignees: ''